Content Map Terms

 A health professional uses a needle to take a blood sample, usually from an arm.
 The blood sample is then tested for luteinizing hormone (LH) levels.

 Urine test for ovulation

-You may also be given a plastic test strip to hold in the urine stream.
-The test strip has a colour indicator on it that can detect luteinizing hormone (LH).
+You may also be given a plastic test strip to place in your urine stream.
+The test strip has a colour indicator on it that can detect LH.